openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

     .. image:: images/sio-volume-defined.png
        :width: 20%

 #.
-Once the volume is attached to a VM, the ScaleIO Control Panel will reflect the mapping.
+Once the volume is attached to a VM, the ScaleIO GUI will reflect the mapping.

     .. image:: images/sio-volume-mapped.png
        :width: 20%